microsoft/lisa/README.md

 [![GitHub
 license](https://img.shields.io/github/license/microsoft/lisa)](https://github.com/microsoft/lisa/blob/main/LICENSE)

-**Linux Integration Services Automation (LISA)** is designed to be an end-to-end solution for verifying Linux kernels and distributions quality on Microsoft virtualization technologies.
-It can be used on other quality validation, and virtualization technologies as well.
+**Linux Integration Services Automation (LISA)** is a Linux quality validation system, which consists of two parts：

-LISA is composed by two parts,

-* A powerful framework to perform tests on Azure, Hyper-V, and other virtualization platforms.
+* A test framework to drive test execution.
-* A comprehensive test suite to verify the integration between Linux kernels/distributions and Microsoft virtualization platforms.
+* A set of test suites to verify Linux kernel/distribution quality.

+`LISA` was originally designed and implemented for Microsoft Azure and Windows HyperV platforms; now it can be used to validate Linux quality on any platforms if the proper orchestrator module implemented.

 ## Why LISA

-There are a lot of classic tools and tests, which focus on the quality of Linux kernels or distributions.
-They are important to ensure the quality of kernels and distributions.
-The integration validation on virtualization platforms is a little different with classic Linux testing.
-It covers diverse types of resources with manageable cost.
-So that, it needs to plan resources creation and deletion automatically.

-LISA focuses on validating the integration of Linux kernels/distributions and virtualization platforms.
-It needs more interactive with virtualization platforms to run tests for different purposes, like test different capabilities, hardware, and so on.

-* **End-to-end**: LISA defines several sets of test suites to validate Linux kernels and distributions in Microsoft Azure, Hyper-V, etc. The test suites can help find integration issues easily.
-* **Ease-to-use**: The complexity and diversity of Linux kernels/distributions are wrapped in different components of LISA.
-When running LISA, it doesn't need to know details.
-Developers can focus on validation logic, when creating new tests.
-* **Extensibility**: LISA is extendable in many components to support various scenarios, including virtualization platforms, commands, Linux distributions, community test suites, etc. LISA supports to validate Microsoft virtualization platforms natively, but also can be extended to other cloud or on-premises platforms.
+* **Scalable**：Benefit from the appropriate abstractions, `LISA` can be used to test the quality of numerous Linux distributions without duplication of code implementation.

+* **Customizable**: The test suites created on top of `LISA` can be customized to support different quality validation needs.

+* **Support multiple platforms**: `LISA` is created with modular design, to support various of Linux platforms including Microsoft Azure, Windows HyperV, Linux bare metal, and other cloud based platforms.

+* **End-to-end**: `LISA` supports platform specific orchestrator to create and delete test environment automatically; it also provides flexibility to preserve environment for troubleshooting if test failed.

 ## Documents